Guillermo Cabrera Infante

-Guillermo Cabrera Infante (/es/; Gibara, 22 April 1929 - 21 February 2005) was a Cuban novelist, essayist, translator, screenwriter, and critic; in the 1950s he used the pseudonym G. Caín, and used Guillermo Cain for the screenplay of the cult classic film Vanishing Point (1971).
+Guillermo Cabrera Infante (/es/; Gibara, 22 April 1929 - 21 February 2005) was a Cuban novelist, essayist, translator, screenwriter, and critic; in the 1950s, he used the pseudonym G. Caín, and he used Guillermo Cain for the screenplay of the cult classic film Vanishing Point (1971).

 A one-time supporter of the politics of Fidel Castro, Cabrera Infante went into exile to London in 1965.
 He is best known for the novel Tres tristes tigres (literally: "three sad tigers", published in English as Three Trapped Tigers), which has been compared favorably to James Joyce's Ulysses.